ultush/digital-divide/toronto-public-library.md

 ## Analysis Using R
 No data cleanup was performed.
 The filenames and variable names were changed to minimize potential issues with R.

-- Filename Workstation was changed to tpl-workstation
+- Filename Workstation was changed to tpl-workstations
 - Filename Workstation_Users was changed to tpl-workstation-users
 - Filename Catchment_Population was changed to tpl-catchment-population
 - Filename Neighbourhood_Improvement_Area_Branches was changed to tpl-nia_branches

-Filename tpl-workstation
+Filename tpl-workstations
-The header was removed
-The column headings were changed to:
+The header "Total Workstation (Public PCs with Internet Access)" was removed The column headings were changed to:
 - id
 -	branch-name
 -	tier
+- workstations-2019
+- workstations-2018
 - workstations-2017

 Filename tpl-workstation-users
-The header was removed
+The header "Total Workstation Users" was removed
 The column headings were changed to:
 - id
 - branch-name